folio-org/docs/content/en/docs/Settings/Settings_tenant/settings_tenant.md

 ### Update your library locale, time zone, or currency

-Locale (for language display, date format, etc.).
-Locale adjusts FOLIO's language display, date format, and number format to the standard for the locality selected.
+* **Locale** Changing the locale adjusts FOLIO's language display, date format, and number format to the standard for the locale selected.
-Time zone (time zone used when showing date time information).
-Time zone adjusts FOLIO's time zone for when dates are displayed.
-Time zones are based on the standard tz database time zone names.
+* **Time zone** Changing the time zone adjusts the display in the FOLIO user interface for dates and times.
-Primary currency (for currency symbol to display).
-Primary currency adjusts FOLIO's currency symbol, using ISO 4217 standard codes.
+* **Primary currency**.
+Primary currency adjusts FOLIO's displayed currency symbol, using ISO 4217 standard codes.

+To change these settings:

-Select a Locale, Time zone, and/or Primary currency from the drop-down lists.
+1. Select a Locale, Time zone, and/or Primary currency from the drop-down lists.
-Click Save.
+2. Click Save.
 A confirmation message appears and your changes are saved.

 ## Settings > Tenant > Preferred plugins